 COMPARATIVE LITERATURE is an exciting interdisciplinary program that studies global cultural expressions as they shape and are shaped by science, economics, religion, politics, sexuality, and other historical forces.
 It attracts students with wide-ranging interests in literature, theory, cultural and media studies, and who wish to read literature in the original language as well as in translation.

-The program offers a major (with three different tracks) as well as a minor.
+The program offers a major (with four different tracks) as well as a minor.
 Students generally begin with "Literature across Borders" (201) before taking other 200- and 300-level courses in Comp Lit and other programs.
 Since every student has different preparations and interests, no two pathways through the program are identical.